 - Bathroom / Wash Up for Snack - During snack time we eat all together, family style.
 This is a great time to get know each other.
-Snacktime might include making connections, based on what their snack is that day, to the farm, a book we’ve read, something that was available during free play or where we might visit on an outing.
+Based on that day’s snack, snack time might include making connections to the farm, a book we’ve read, something that was available during free play, or where we might visit on an outing.

-In order to accommodate the high volume of applicants, each participant may attend only one morning OR one afternoon session per week.
+In order to accommodate the high volume of applicants, each participant may attend only one session per week per season.

 To best manage the volume of applications received each session, we ask applicants to rank the sessions in order of preference and to include as many sessions that may work for their schedule.
 We do our absolute best to accommodate either everyone’s first, second, or third choice.

 All applicants will be notified of their placement or waitlist status by email.
 Waitlisted applicants will then be notified by email if a space in a requested session becomes available.

 Notification emails will include the placement session, dates and instructions on how to accept the placement.
 Payment and a completed health form are required to reserve the participants spot.

 Enrollment notification emails will include a link to submit payment online.
 All payments are due within two weeks of enrollment notification.
 Payment plans and financial assistance may be available.
 Please contact email@example.com to make arrangements or for further questions.

 Cancelling an Adventures session is rare.
 However, if we must cancel we will contact listed guardians via email by 7:00 AM the morning of an Adventures session.
 For the Winter/Spring sessions we coincide with Shelburne School Systems’ cancellations.
 Unfortunately, we are not able to provide a refund for cancellations due to weather.